 The day before, on September 3, Lefebvre had won another game, but with his bat, not his glove.
 The Yankees were at Fenway.
 It was the bottom of the eighth, with the score tied, 11-11, and the bases loaded.
 Elden Auker was due up, the third pitcher of the game for the Red Sox.
 Joe Cronin, remembering he had a good left-handed bat on the bench in Lefebvre, sent him up and Lefty singled in the one run that proved the game-winner.

 Bill Lefebvre spent the next three years toiling in the minors.
 In January 1940, he was sent on option to the San Francisco Seals of the Pacific Coast League in exchange for Dom DiMaggio.
 Lefebvre was just 1-4 with the Seals before being returned to the Red Sox, who assigned him to Little Rock in the Southern Association.
-He spent most of the season in Little Rock, appearing in 26 games and posting a 6-13 record, despite a very good 3.62 ERA.
+He spent most of the season in Little Rock, appearing in 26 games and posting a 6-13 record, despite a good 3.62 ERA.
 At season's end, he joined Scranton, appearing in seven games as a pitcher but also playing one game in center field and another in which he transitioned from pitching relief to fielding at first base.
 The whole of 1941 was at Louisville once more (12-7, 3.51 ERA) - again walking one more batter than he struck out (52-51).
-Minneapolis purchased his contract at the very end of 1941 and he played the ’42 season for the Millers once more (9-11, 4.11 ERA, striking out one more batter than he walked (64-63).
-The Millers were now a Washington farm team.
+Minneapolis purchased his contract at the very end of 1941 and he played the ’42 season for the Millers once more (9-11, 4.11 ERA), striking out one more batter than he walked (64-63).

 Military service prevented him from playing at all in 1945.
 He served in an Army unit sent to Japan after the war ended and worked clearing minefields.
 It was in the Army that he suffered a strain that spoiled his prospects for future play - due not to an injury on a minefield, but to excessive work on a ball field.
 "We had a ball team.
 There were several camps around where we were.
 We won the championship - they called it the championship.
 I think the Army really ruined me.
 We had a guy that was a fanatic and he wanted to win the championship, in that league.
 I pitched Monday, Wednesday, and Friday.
 That was too much.
 I hurt my arm.
 I couldn't pitch any more.
 That's what ruined me.
 When I came back, I was washed up."